Dubai Future Foundation launches special COP28 edition of Global 50 report

 PHOTO

-Her Excellency Razan Al Mubarak, UN Climate Change High-Level Champion for COP28 said “COP28 marks the midpoint between the Paris Agreement and 2030, and we need the world to commit to transformative actions to keep 1.5C within reach.
+Razan Al Mubarak, UN Climate Change High-Level Champion for COP28, said: “COP28 marks the midpoint between the Paris Agreement and 2030, and we need the world to commit to transformative actions to keep 1.5C within reach.
 More importantly, we need nature to be front and center of our collective climate efforts.
-From forests and soil to mangroves and oceans, we have an immense opportunity to mobilize progress for people and the planet by conserving, protecting and restoring our natural ecosystems."
+From forests and soil to mangroves and oceans, we have an immense opportunity to mobilise progress for people and the planet by conserving, protecting and restoring our natural ecosystems."

 He said: “With this report, we aim to anticipate a series of trends and transformations to prompt a shift in how people think and behave.
 These opportunities will add value to the dialogues that will take place at COP28.
 We call on innovators, futurists, entrepreneurs, and stakeholders to study these recommendations and unleash their imagination on more transformative ideas in the name of a better future for humanity and the planet.”